aragon/geo-browser-contracts/README.md

 ### Joining a space

-1. An address calls `proposeNewMember()` on the `MemberAccessPlugin`
+1. Someone calls `proposeNewMember()` on the `MemberAccessPlugin`
-   - If the wallet is the only editor, the proposal succeeds immediately
+   - If the caller is the only editor, the proposal succeeds immediately
 2. One of the editors calls `approve()` or `reject()`
    - Calling `approve()` makes the proposal succeed
    - Calling `reject()` cancels the proposal
 3. A succeeded proposal is executed automatically
-   - This makes the DAO call `grant()` on itself to grant the `MEMBER_PERMISSION_ID` to the intended address
+   - This makes the DAO call `addMember()` on the main voting plugin

 ### Creating proposals for a space

-1. An editor or a wallet with the `MEMBER_PERMISSION_ID` granted, creates a proposal
+1. An editor or a member creates a proposal
 2. Editors can vote on it for a predefined amount of time
 3. If the proposal exceeds the required quorum and support, the proposal succeeds
 4. Succeeded proposals can be executed by anyone